International Partnership on Mitigation and MRV (2014): Process guidance for Intended Nationally Determined Contributions (INDCs)

 - GIZ (2015): Climate-friendly Refrigeration and Air Conditioning - A Key Mitigation Option for INDCs (Working Paper)

-- International Partnership on Mitigation and MRV (2016): Report of the Annual Partnership Retreat 2016
+- International Partnership on Mitigation and MRV (2014): Summer School on INDCs - Workshop Report

 - Mitigation Partnership & Global INDC Support Programme Webinar: Linking NAMAs and INDCs

 - Developing Capacities for Alignment with the EU Climate Targets in the Eastern Partnership Countries (EaP Climate)

 - Global Support Project for the Preparation of Intended Nationally Determined Contributions (INDCs)